tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM WebSphere Portal

 WebSphere Portal is a framework that includes a runtime server, services, tools, and other features.
 WebSphere Portal is used to integrate enterprises into a single, customizable interface called a portal.
 An enterprise portal combines components, applications, processes, and content from a wide variety of sources into a unified presentation, which users can access from a wide variety of devices.
+The WebSphere Portal plug-in deploys WebSphere Portal artifacts such as themes, skins, portlets, and Portal Application Archive files.

 ---